CostbarsProcess Helpproject portfolio managementPPM processresource optimizationstrategic alignmentproject prioritization

 How to Design an Effective PPM Process with Costbars

-Project Portfolio Management is a strategic approach to managing multiple projects as a unified portfolio, ensuring they align with organizational goals and available resources.
-Think of it like managing an
+Project Portfolio Management (PPM) process is a strategic approach to managing multiple projects as a unified portfolio, ensuring they align with organisational goals and available resources.

 Project Portfolio Management is a strategic approach to managing multiple projects as a unified portfolio, ensuring they align with organizational goals and available resources.
 Think of it like managing an investment portfolio, but with projects instead of stocks.
+For an overview of how Costbars supports this approach, see Introduction to Costbars Product Guide.

 Key reasons organizations invest in PPM: